RealKareemAnees/Ultimate-Design-Patterns/Readme.md

 }
 ```

-### creating visitors
+### Creating Visitors

-this is an example visitor that calculates area based on the **Public** members of the shape, we can make as many visitors as we can
+This is an example visitor that calculates area based on the **public** members of the shape (to preserve encapsulation; assume shapes expose radius/width/height publicly).
+We can make as many visitors as needed (e.g., one for drawing, one for serialization).

 ```ts
 class AreaCalculator implements Visitor {